emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 ## Server Certificate Requirements

 Server Certificates MUST include a subjectAltName extension, with the dnsName attribute containing an FQDN string.
-Server certificates MAY also include with a SubjectDN containing a single element, "CN=" containing the FQDN of the server.
+Server certificates MAY also include a SubjectDN containing a single element, "CN=" containing the FQDN of the server.
 However, this use of  SubjectDN is deprecated for TEAP, and is forbidden in {{RFC9525}} Section 2.

 The KeyUsage extension MAY be included, but are not required.

 The ExtendedKeyUsage extensions defined in {{RFC5280}} MAY also be included, but their use is discouraged.
 Systems SHOULD use a private Certification Authority (CA) for EAP in preference to public CAs.
+The most commonly used public CAs are focussed on the web, and those certificates are not always suitable for use with EAP.
+In contrast, private CAs can be designed for any purposes, and can be restricted to an enterprise or an other organization.

 ## Server Certificate Validation